 St. John-Francis Regis, the great “father of the poor,” was a Jesuit evangelist and preacher.
 He was born in Font-Couverte, France in 1597, the son of a rich merchant.
 John studied at Beziers and was accepted into the Society of Jesus in 1615.
 He also studied at Cahors and Toulouse and was ordained in 1631.
 The rest of his life was spent preaching and establishing charitable institutions, confraternities, and missions in southern France.

-St. Francis was not only a profound preacher, but the founder of orphanges and improver of prison conditions.
+St. Regis was not only a profound preacher, but the founder of orphanages and improver of prison conditions.
 He also established a lace factory as a form of skilled labor for repentant prostitutes.
-John-Francis worked intensely with the neglected until, suffering from exhaustion, he died at the age of thirty-three.
+John-Francis worked intensely with the neglected until, suffering from exhaustion, he died at the age of 43.
 He also performed many miracles.
 He was canonized in 1737.
-His Feast Day is June 16th.
+His Feast Day is June 16.
 He is the patron saint of lacemakers, medical social workers, and illegitimate children.

 All are welcome at St. Regis!
 Please come and join us for Mass.
 We celebrate Mass every Saturday at 4:30 p.m. and Sunday at 8:00 a.m., 10:00 a.m. and 12 noon.
 We would love to see you there!
 Look under What's Happening and throughout this site for many others ways to get involved at St. Regis!